data-lessons/gapminder-R/05-dplyr-single-table.md

 #### `mutate()`

 We have learned how to drop rows, drop columns, and rearrange rows.
 To make a new column we use the `mutate` function.
 As usual, the first argument is a data.frame.
 The second argument is the name of the new column you want to create, followed by an equal sign, followed by what to put in that column.
 You can reference other variables in the data.frame, and `mutate` will treat each row independently.
 E.g. we can calculate the total GDP of each country in each year by multiplying the per-capita GDP by the population.
-We pass the output of `mutate` to `head` to keep the display under control.
-How would we view the highest-total-gdp countries?

 ~~~{.r}